SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.DataMinerSystem/Skyline_DataMiner_Core_DataMinerSystem_Range_1.1.md

 ### 1.1.1.8

-#### Fix - View settings on service elements are correctly updated
+#### Fix - View settings on service elements correctly updated

-When the *IDmsService.Update()* method is used, the service won't be moved to the root view anymore.
+When the *IDmsService.Update()* method is used, the service will no longer be moved to the root view.

-#### New feature - AsWriteable() method has been added to properties
+#### New feature - AsWriteable() method added to properties

 *IDmsProperty* now has the *AsWritable()* method and *IsWritable* property.
-If the property is not writable, then the method will throw an InvalidOperationException.
+If the property is not writable, the method will throw an InvalidOperationException.

-See an example on [Setting a property and renaming the element](xref:ClassLibraryExamples#setting-a-property-and-renaming-the-element)
+For an example, see [Setting a property and renaming the element](xref:ClassLibraryExamples#setting-a-property-and-renaming-the-element)

 ### 1.1.1.7